 The standard retains the existing requirements of NZ IAS 39 for the classification of financial liabilities and the ability to use fair value.
 However the change in fair value is accounted for in two parts; change relating to credit risk is presented in other comprehensive income, any remaining change is presented in profit and loss.
-In February 2012 the mandatory effective date of NZIFRS 9 was extended changing the applicable date to periods beginning on or after 1 January 2015.
+The mandatory effective date of the final version of NZ IFRS 9 (2014) was extended to periods beginning on or after 1 January 2018.
 The adoption of this standard is expected to have an impact on disclosures only.